Withholding Taxes: Montana

 - Wages paid to Montana residents who work in and outside the state are subject to withholding.
 An employee is a Montana resident for income tax purposes if certain criteria are met.
 Montana income tax must also be withheld from wages paid to Montana nonresident employees for services performed in the state.
 Special rules apply to withholding from Native Americans.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Montana employers determine withholding using federal Form W-4, Employee's Withholding Allowance Certificate.
+- Montana employers determine withholding using federal Form W-4.
 Starting in calendar year 2019, new employees and current employees who claim exemption from Montana income tax withholding must complete and submit Form MW-4, Montana Employee's Withholding and Exemption Certificate.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Forms.

 - Employers may withhold on supplemental wage payments, such as bonuses, as if the payments were a regular wage payment, or they may withhold a flat percentage.
 See Supplemental Wages.